 The AURPC will establish compliance procedures relating to the safe use of ionizing radiation sources, and will enforce federal, state and University requirements.

 Reason for Policy

-To implement Board of Regents Policy: Health and Safety by providing a framework to establish and maintain safe, compliant, and responsible use of these sources.
+To implement Board of Regents Policy: Health and Safety (PDF) by providing a framework to establish and maintain safe, compliant, and responsible use of these sources.

 In compliance with federal and state requirements, the University holds licenses that require the University to have policies and procedures to regulate safe use and storage of radioactive materials and devices.